henrysky/astroNN/docs/source/quick_start.rst

     magicnumber = -9999.
     multiprocessing_generator = False

-``magicnumber`` refers to the Magic Number the number representing missing labels/data, default is -9999.
+``magicnumber`` refers to the Magic Number which representing missing labels/data, default is -9999.

 ``multiprocessing_generator`` refers to whether enable multiprocessing in astroNN data generator.
 Default is False except on Linux and MacOS.